 Margin allowance limits are reset when you close a position, which automatically repays the funds to our margin pool.

-Long vs Short
+Long vs short

-For a crypto-to-crypto pair like ETH/XBT:
+For a crypto-to-crypto pair like ETH/BTC:

 - To go short (i.e. sell ETH), funds from the ETH pool are used and thus the ETH allowance limits apply.

 Note: The limits for going short are not supposed to be the same as the limits for going long.
 Limits are not based on the exchange rate.
 They are based on how much of each currency we have available in our margin pools.

 If you wanted to open a short position in bitcoin against USD, EUR or ETH, the limit on the size of the position would be 310 bitcoin because when you are shorting bitcoin, you are using Kraken’s funds from the BTC margin pool.